-- A seizure or convulsion (sudden involuntary movements of a person’s muscles)
+- A seizure or convulsion, which are sudden involuntary movements of a person’s muscles

-- Staring or repetitive automatic movements (a neck tilt or a squint)
+- Staring or repetitive automatic movements, such as a neck tilt or a squint

 - Unexplained, persistent nausea and projectile vomiting

-- Weakness or clumsiness that seems to get worse (difficulty walking and balancing)
+- Weakness or clumsiness, such as difficulty walking and balancing, that seems to get worse

 - Early or delayed puberty, or delayed or abnormal growth

-- Sleep apnea (breathing that stops periodically while asleep)
+- Sleep apnea, which is when breathing stops periodically while asleep

 - Vision problems